gitbls/sdm/Docs/Troubleshooting.md

 # Troubleshooting

-sdm places important files in the IMG in `/etc/sdm` that are used to control its operation and log status.
+sdm places important files in the IMG in `/etc/sdm` such as logs and information to control its operation.

 * *apt.log* contains all the apt command output (package installs) done during the SD Card creation